Enjoying the Ride from the Passenger Side

 No one wants to imagine giving up the keys, and we all wait so anxiously for the privilege that the thought of losing it is scary.
 What’s even more frightening, though, is driving when it’s unsafe.
 The CDC tells us that 7,500 older adults were killed in automobile accidents in 2020.

-We often hear a question in senior living: “When should my loved one stop driving?”
-Safe driving is much more about ability versus advanced age.
+In senior living, we often hear the question, “When should my loved one stop driving?”
+Safe driving is much more about ability than advanced age.
 While no one wants to lose their freedom, safety is paramount when getting behind the wheel.

 Find Senior Living Near Me

 As we age, our vision, hearing, and ability to move freely can change, as can our response time.
-As the years go by, our priorities change, too.
+Our priorities also change as the years pass.
 We may have fewer obligations to drive at night or in heavy traffic, and as our lifestyles change, we may drive less.

-We often use the phrase, “If you don’t use it, you lose it,” regarding physical abilities in senior living, but this can also ring true about driving.
+We often use the phrase, “If you don’t use it, you lose it,” regarding physical abilities in senior living, but this can also apply to driving.
 The more you do something, the better you get.
-If you cut back on something and sprinkle in some visual changes or a stiff neck, driving can be challenging and unsafe for yourself and others on the road.
+However, if you cut back on something and add some visual changes or a stiff neck, driving can be challenging and unsafe for yourself and others on the road.

 What Can Impact Safe Driving